Embarking on a Polyglot Language Learning Journey

 7. Other online resources

 Listening to music in your target language is a great immersion technique.
 The way that music is packaged in other countries can be very elaborate, and fun to collect.
 There is also online streaming and digital download, if you do not want to add to your music library right now or just want to sample it.
+Language learning can be hard work, especially for a polyglot.
+Break up your routine and have a little fun, productively!

 10. Last but not least: YouTube!